TheLindaProjectInc/Metrix/README.md

 *This is for users who wish to have a more hands off approach to operating masternodes.

 ## Staking
 Proof of Stake (PoS) is a type of consensus algorithm for public blockchains.
 It ensures all wallets have a consensus on all transactions.
 It also weighs the economic stake of each wallet, so the more MRX a wallet has, the more it will have a say in the public blockchain.
 Unlike Bitcoin, where the algorithm rewards participants who solve cryptographic puzzles (Proof of Work), Metrix uses the PoS system.
-Each wallet votes on the next block and the voting weight of each validator depends on the amount of MRX they hold.
 One of the significant benefits of a PoS system is the energy efficiency.
 Instead of wasting huge amounts of energy to mine coins, Metrix is a more eco-friendly coin, which means it is more likely to be adopted in the future.
 Also, a PoS algorithm reduces the chance of centralization.
 Other coins are likely to be centralized as all their miners are controlled by a few people, but this is not possible with Metrix.
-Finally, a PoS algorithm increases security.
 Metrix allows all wallets to get involved in staking.
 By simply holding your coins in a wallet, Metrix will automatically stake your coins for you.
 Staking helps Metrix stabilize the blockchain and will help Metrix verify transactions.

 ## Core Team